Battle of Torches: Battle

 The 50,000-strong Persian army under Imam Kulu, together with Georgian irregulars, attacked again in the spring of 1583.
 In a first clash by the vanguard units of both armies, the Ottomans were defeated (25 April 1583).
 The main clash occurred in Baştepe near Derbend on 9 May 1583.
 On the Ottoman side, Osman Pasha was placed in the center, Cafer Pasha was at the left flank and Haydar Pasha, the governor of Sivas, was at the right flank.
 On the Persian side, Imam Kulu was in the center, Rustem Khan was at the right, and Burhaneddin at the left.

-The result of the battle was inconclusive at the end of the first day, but the battle continued during the night, both sides using torches.
-In the second day, there was a momentary pause in the combat.
-But in the third day, an Ottoman general attack marked the end of the battle.
+The result of the battle was inconclusive at the end of the first day, but the battle continued during the night, with both sides using torches.
+On the second day, there was a momentary pause in the combat.
+But on the third day, an Ottoman general attack marked the end of the battle.
 The Persian army was defeated and the Persian prisoners of war exceeded 3,000.